pacelliv/gas-estimator-eip1559/README.md

 ## Overview

 Most dApps offer to their users the choice to select their gas fee bids with a "slow", "average" and "fast" options.
-These options represent the amount of gas you will offer to miners to include your transaction in a block -- the higher the bid, the quicker the transaction will be mined.
+These options represent the amount of gas you will offer to miners to include your transaction in a block -- the higher the bid, the faster the transaction will be included in a block and mined.

 Users will consider different gas bids depending on the relevance of the transaction, for that reason is important to offer a range of options to satisfy all needs.